eriktholmes/interpreting_mnist/MLP/README.md

 This MLP serves as a clean, interpretable baseline.
 Motivated by some of the Kaparthy Zero-to-Hero videos we figured MNIST was a nice place to start interpretability experiments and that we should really begin by investigating raw (non-normalized) data.

 ---

+## 📓 Notebook 02: Activation Dynamics in a Non-Normalized MLP (Part II)
+In this notebook we start where we left off with a basic MLP and train it without normalization.
+This time, we add hooks for both forward and backward analysis, tracking mean of both activations and gradients.
+Tomorrow we will add visualizations, PCA, and maybe UMAP!

 ## 🚧 What's Next?
 Upcoming notebooks will explore more interpretability tools with focus on some of the following (for now):